telerik/kendo-ui-core/docs/web/gantt/overview.md

       });
     </script>

-This example initializes a gantt widget with two tasks and one dependency between them.
-You can switch views, edit the tasks, create and delete new tasks and dependencies.
-Any changes however will be kept in-memory and will be lost when the user refreshes the page.
-This is why a gantt will most likely be bound to a remote service which will persist the gantt tasks and dependencies.
+This example initializes a Gantt widget with two tasks and one dependency between them.
+You can switch the views, edit the tasks, create and delete new tasks and dependencies.
+Any changes, however, are kept in-memory and are lost once the user refreshes the page.
+That is why it is better to bind the Gantt to a remote service, which persists the Gantt tasks and dependencies.

-## Binding to remote service
+### Bind to a Remote Service

-In most cases the Kendo UI Gantt widget would be bound to a remote service which will return, create, update or delete gantt tasks and dependencies.
-The Kendo UI [online demos](http://demos.telerik.com/kendo-ui/web/gantt/) use a demo remote service which returns sample gantt tasks and dependencies.
+In most cases the Kendo UI Gantt widget would be bound to a remote service which will return, create, update or delete Gantt tasks and dependencies.
+The Kendo UI [online demos](http://demos.telerik.com/kendo-ui/web/gantt/) use a demo remote service, which returns sample Gantt tasks and dependencies.
 That service uses [JSONP](http://en.wikipedia.org/wiki/JSONP) in order to support cross-domain requests.

+> **Important**
-> The demo service uses JSONP in order to be accessible cross-domain.
-If your own service lives in the same domain as the web site you don't need to use JSONP - you can use JSON instead.
+> The demo service uses JSONP so it can be accessible across domains.
+If your own service lives in the same domain as the website, you do not need to use JSONP.
+Use JSON instead.
 More information about cross-domain requests can be found [here](/howto/use-cors-with-all-modern-browsers).

-### Example - binding to remote service
+###### Example - bind to a remote service

     <div id="gantt"></div>
     <script>